 Algebra I introduces the students to problem solving using unknowns and the real number system.
 Topics will include solving linear equations with applications to various problems, absolute values, inequalities, polynomials, polynomial factorizations and algebraic fractions.
 The student will determine solutions to first and second-degree equations through factoring and the quadratic formula and apply these methods to written problems.
 Two variable equations will be introduced and solved by graphing on the x/y coordinate plane and through systems of equations.
-Also included are numerous definitions, postulates, theorems and properties, as well as their applications to writing formal and informal proofs.

-Honors Algebra I - 1 credit Course Code: 113H GRADE OFFERING ⊠9 □10 □11 □12 BUILDING OFFERING ⊠BHS ⊠MCHS ⊠RHS □SHCC
+Honors Algebra I - 1 credit

+Course Code: 113H

+GRADE OFFERING ⊠9 □10 [ 11 □12

+BUILDING OFFERING BHS $\boxtimes$ MCHS ⊠RH S □SHCC